Showing Progress of Long Running Algorithms

 2. Regularly scheduling the next portion of the algorithm using ScheduleAt.
 This requires rewriting the algorithm, which is illustrated in the next section.

-WinUI and WebUI showing progress
+WinUI and WebUI Showing Progress

 Showing the progress of an algorithm in WinUI is achieved by adding PageRefreshAll calls to the code, see line 6 below: